MTC 4001Rear BatsPrestoliteCharge PortSystems CheckWiring diagram

 Up from ICE curb weight of 2490 lbs.

-(The Tech-4 weighed 302 lbs without the flywheel, pressure plate and clutch disc.)
+The Tech-4 engine was formerly called the "Iron Duke" and weighed 302 lbs without the flywheel, pressure plate and clutch disc.

 Tires205-70R14 Signet inflated to rated pressure +10%.

-Conversion TimePulled the ICE in August of 2002 and installed the NiCd's in September of 2005 after it had been de-insured for a year.
-I would estimate 200, +/- 40, manhours at that point but, it's never done.
+Conversion TimeThis one was in the planning stages in '99 and I pulled the ICE in October of 2002 and powered it up in the Summer of 2003.
+I installed the NiCd's in September of 2007 after it had been de-insured for a year.
+I would estimate 200, +/- 40, manhours at that point, but it's never done.

-Conversion CostSlightly under $6500, which includes purchasing the J2000 for $1800.
-After driving the J2000 for 2+ years it provided the motor, adapter plate, coupler, vacuum pump, potbox, battery cables and both chargers.
-I also used its lead acid batteries for the next 3 years.
+Conversion CostSlightly less than $6500, which includes purchasing the J2000 for $1800.
+After driving the J2000 for 2+ years it provided the majority of parts for the Fiero.
+I also used its lead acid batteries for the next 2-1/2 years.

-The chassis was purchased expressly to build an Electric Fiero.
-The motor/adapter, vacuum pump, potbox, relays, cables, batteries and guages came from the Pontiac J2000.
-Both chargers were also part of the J2000 package.
-I had purchased the J2000 knowing the adapter and motor would bolt into and eventually be used in a Fiero.
+The motor/adapter/coupler, Curtis controller, vacuum pump, potbox, relays, cables, batteries and guages came from the Pontiac J2000.
+Both the Russco and the Bycan charger were also part of the J2000 package.
+I purchased the J2000 knowing the adapter and motor would bolt into a Fiero.
 (The Fiero rear wheel drive train is a Celebrity/J2000 front drive train down to and including the tie rods).
-This was the least expensive way to gather needed parts.
+This was the least expensive and quickest way to gather needed parts.

-I added coilovers to the rear to handle the additional weight and the fronts are made from '84-'89 Nissan 300ZX Turbo rears.
+I added coilovers to the rear struts to handle the additional weight and the front springs are made from '84-'89 Nissan 300ZX Turbo rears.
 Ride height is now 1/2" lower than stock in the front and 3/4" lower in the rear.

-My Watthours per mile dropped considerably after I had a friend put it on the alignment rack for a four wheels alignment.
+My Watthours per mile dropped considerably after I had a friend put it on the alignment rack for a four wheel alignment.
 The springs and additional weight had changed the geometry quite a bit.
-Only the Right Rear wheel was even close to being aligned and the rears were toed out, just the opposite of what it should be.
-Now it seems to roll forever!
+Only the Right Rear wheel was even close to being aligned.

 Charging is accomplished by using both the Bycan and the Russco.
 (The Russco is not isolated but the Bycan is).
 This delivers 32A CC to about 152V where the Bycan shuts off.
 The Russco continues at about 7A CV down to 2-3A and then times out.
-Not exactly the CCcc that Saft calls for but it works well because the NiCd's don't mind the overcharge.. they just use more water.
+Not exactly the CCcc that Saft calls for but it works well because the NiCd's don't mind the low level overcharge.. they just use more water.
+Equalization is accomplished by using the Russco and the "Fronkensteen" charger.

 code by jerry